-- A. The Company invested in Everest Peaks Technology Corporation in the amount of US\$2,000 thousand in 2021. - B. The investments in subsidiaries are presented as "Investments accounted for using equity method" in the parent company only financial statement with necessary adjustments.
+- B. The Company invested in Condor Computing Corporation via Everest Peaks Technology Corporation in the amount of US\$1,000 thousand in January 2023. - C. The investments in subsidiaries are presented as "Investments accounted for using equity method" in the parent company only financial statement with necessary adjustments. - D. For the purpose of reorganization, the ownership of Andes Technology (Samoa) Corporation, Andes Technology USA Corporation, and Condor Computing Corporation, which was previously owned by Everest Peaks Technology Corporation, was transferred to the Company in November 2023.